valhuber/ApiLogicServer/api_logic_server_cli/docs/Working-With-Docker.md

 ## Connect to Dockerized Databases

 One of the great things about Docker is the ability to install popular databases, with no hassle.
-Follow the procedures described in [Testing](../Testing).
+Follow the procedures described in [Testing](../Testing){:target="_blank" rel="noopener"}.

 &nbsp;